michalbahnik/programming_fu/development_mac.md

 * Switch `control` and `command` keys (in _Settings_).
 * Install [`brew`](https://brew.sh).
-  * Sooner or later, you'll find out commands like `cp`, `grep`, etc. are not 100% equivalent with their GNU implementation, then just download it from `brew`.
+  * Sooner or later, you'll find out commands like `cp`, `grep`, etc. are not 100% equivalent with their GNU implementation, then just download it from `brew` and replace them (see `run brew info ...`).
 * Install custom terminal (i. e. [iTerm2](https://github.com/gnachman/iTerm2))
 * [rectangle](https://github.com/rxhanson/Rectangle): Extends window management keyboard shortcuts and enables sticky windows.
 * [scroll-reverser](https://github.com/pilotmoon/Scroll-Reverser): Enables you to reverse scrolling on external (non-Apple) mouse, but keep natural scrolling on touchbar.